Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 You should use the correct form of address for people.
 For example, ‘Ms. An Nam To’ would be ‘Ms. To.’

 Business attire will depend on the location of the meeting.
-For instance, Hanoi is known for its professional environment, while Ho Chi Minh City is more business casual.
+For instance, Hanoi is known for its professional environment, while Ho Chi Minh City is more business casual

-As is similar to most Asian countries, Vietnamese people will spend time getting to know you and develop a connection with you.
+Like most Asian countries, Vietnamese people will spend time getting to know you and develop a connection with you.
 The Vietnamese make most of their business decisions based on how they see you as a person outside of the business.

 The concept of “face” is fundamental in Vietnam; an essential rule of thumb for Vietnam is that in public, treat everyone in Vietnam with respect.